lcrilly/nginx-xml-json/README.md

 ---------
 This PoC uses the [`xml-js` Node.js module](https://www.npmjs.com/package/xml-js) as a library to perform transformation between XML and JSON formats.
 The NGINX JavaScript module can use npm modules, provided that njs supports the ECMAScript objects and primitives that were used.

 In this case we can use `xml-js` as-is, and keep that code in a separate file for ease of maintenance.
-The [Dockerfile](Dockerfile#L3) includes the necessary steps to produce the module in a way that can be consumed from other njs functions.
+The [Dockerfile](Dockerfile#L3) includes the necessary steps to produce the module in a way that can be consumed by other njs functions.
 To do this manually, follow these steps:

 0. Install [Node.js](https://nodejs.org/en/)
 1. Obtain the `xml-js` module
 ```shell
    $ npm install xml-js
 ```
-2. Create a single JavaScript file the module with one extra line of code that makes the module available in the `global` namespace.
+2. Create a single JavaScript file with one extra line of code that makes the module available in the `global` namespace.
 Instead of using `require('xml-js')` we can now use `global.xmljs`
 ```shell
    $ echo "global.xmljs = require('xml-js');" | npx browserify -d -o xml-js.js -
 ```